briankoser/sfc-listeners-guide/episodes/0049-the-time-traveler-strife.md

 notable_moments:
 firsts:
   - Post-outro episode title discussion
 prophecy:
+  - host: Matt
-  - {"host": "Matt", "prediction": "Time travel will be invented.", "veracity": undefined, "comments": ""}
+    prediction: Time travel will be invented.
+  - host: Daniel
-  - {"host": "Daniel", "prediction": "Time travel will not be invented.", "veracity": undefined, "comments": ""}
+    prediction: Time travel will not be invented.
+  - host: Koby
-  - {"host": "Koby", "prediction": "Time travel will not be invented.", "veracity": undefined, "comments": ""}
+    prediction: Time travel will not be invented.
 future_episodes:
   - Skip Crust
   - Conspiracy episodes